hyperledger/identus-docs/documentation/tutorials/credentials/issue.md

-# Issuing Credentials
+# Issue Credentials

-In Atala PRISM, the Issue Credentials Protocol allows you to create, retrieve, and manage issued verifiable credentials (VCs) between a VC issuer and a VC holder.
+In Atala PRISM, the **Issue Credentials Protocol** allows you to create, retrieve, and manage issued verifiable credentials (VCs) between a VC issuer and a VC holder.

 ## Roles